How to Write Standard Operating Procedures (+SOP Template)

 1. Procedure SOPs

 These are the most common type of SOP, focusing on a specific operation or procedure within an organization.
 They detail the step-by-step instructions needed to complete a task.
+For example, an SOP procedure might outline the steps for processing a customer return.
+An SOP like this ensures consistency and minimizes errors in handling returns.

 2. Process SOPs